manimaul/k8s_setup/README.md

 # K8S Setup

-This documents my Linode Kubernetes 1.17 cluster setup.
-We will start with a single Linode Cluster in Femont, CA and later expand to multiple clusters as needed.
-DNS will be provided by AWS Route53 so that we can do latency based load balancing on the multi-cluster.
+This documents my Linode Kubernetes 1.21 cluster setup.
+DNS (provided by AWS Route53) points domain(s) to the NodeBalancer configured by the documented HA Proxy Ingress Controller.

 Start with a 3 node cluster: